jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 - Throughput your code must handle under peak load.
 - Any backfill jobs/tasks needed to migrate from old data format(s) to new.

+Have the following design issues been considered?

+- What pages will users be directed to after they click a link or submit a form?
+- What are the possible error states (e.g. validation failure)?
+How will the app behave?
+What messages will be shown to the user, and how?

 For index views, have the following been considered?

 - Pagination.